jross365/Get-ExtendedAttributes/.github/README.md

 ### How to make your own Helper File

-If you have a unique or specific set of file types that aren't included in the provided set, I have included a function so you can do this yourself.
+If you have a unique or specific set of file types that aren't included in the provided set, I have included a function so you can create your own Helper File.

 The function **New-AttrsHelperFile** is a tool to create your own Helper File.
 There is more on how to use this tool below.